openaps/docs/docs/docs/walkthrough/phase-4/ifttt-integration.md

 ## Putting it all together

-* Create a new recipe on IFTTT.com that starts and ends with Maker requests by searching for "Maker"
+* Log in to IFTTT.com.
-* Select "My Applets" -> "New Applet" -> click the large "+This" -> search for Maker
+* Select "My Applets" -> "New Applet" -> click the large "+This" -> search for Maker.
+* Click "receive a web request" for step 2.
 * Trigger aka Event Name: eating_soon (Maker requests must be lowercase and use underscores and not spaces)
-* Now select "+That" and search for Maker again -> Make web request
+* Now select "+That" and search for Maker again.
+* Click "Make web request" for step 4.
 * Action:  https://your_url_hereish.azurewebsites.net/api/v1/treatments.json <- Only change your url, don't modify what comes after it
 * Method: Post
 * Content Type: application/json